PixInsight - De-Linearize or Stretch

 MAS - Multiscale Adaptive Stretch

-updated: 2025-12-31
+updated: 2026-03-03

-MultiscaleAdaptiveStretch (MAS, for short) is an image delinearization (stretching) tool based on statistical and multiscale analysis.
+MultiscaleAdaptiveStretch (or MAS, for short) is an image delinearization (stretching) tool based on statistical and multiscale analysis.
 MAS implements a set of rigorous, robust, yet easy-to-use, image stretching, contrast recovery, and color saturation algorithms within a dedicated PixInsight process with full real-time and static preview capabilities.
 Thanks to its robustness and adaptability, MAS enables entirely automated processing.
 The MAS algorithms were designed by Vicent Peris, and the implementation was authored by Roberto Sartori.
 The documentation was written by Edoardo Luca Radice and Vicent Peris.

 picture: PI_MAS_DefaultSettings